Russian bank (card game)

-Russian Bank, Crapette or Tunj, historically also called Wrangle, is a card game for two players from the patience family.
+Russian bank, crapette or tunj, historically also called the wrangle, is a card game for two players from the patience family.
 It is played with two decks of 52 standard playing cards.
-The U.S. Playing Card Company, who first published its rules, called it "probably the best game for two players ever invented".
+The U.S. Playing Card Company, who first published its rules in 1898, called it "probably the best game for two players ever invented".

-The goal of Russian Bank, like many card games, is for the player to get rid of forty-eight cards before their opponent can rid themselves of theirs.
-At the same time, it is required to build "piles" of suits, Ace through King, in the center of the board.
-If a rule regarding the placement of piles is broken, the opponent may call "Stop!" (or "Tunj!") to end one's turn.
+The goal of Russian bank, like many card games, is for the player to get rid of forty-eight cards before their opponent can rid themselves of theirs.
+At the same time, it is required to build "piles" of suits, ace through king, in the center of the board.
+If a rule regarding the placement of piles is broken, the opponent may call "Stop!" (or "Tunj!" or "Crapette!") to end one's turn.

-Commercially produced versions of Russian Bank include Skip-Bo and Spite and Malice.
+Commercially produced versions of Russian bank include Skip-Bo and Spite and Malice.

 Name

-Russian Bank is also called Double Solitaire.
+Russian Bank is also called double solitaire.
 It is also known as crapette or crapot in Brazil and Portugal, as crapette in France (crapat is Breton for ladder), as touch, and as tunj in the Middle East (طنج, other transliterations are tonj, tonge, tunje).

-Gameplay
+Rules

 Start and setup

 Each of the two players sitting opposite each other takes a pack of 52 cards, without jokers, shuffles it and lets the opponent cut it.
 The one who took off the highest card starts.
-The first player places their first thirteen cards in a "reserve pile", with the top card open, and the next four cards in a column (the "auxiliary columns") face up between themself and the opposing player.
+The first player places their first thirteen cards in a "reserve pile", with the top card open, and the next four cards in a column (the "auxiliary columns") face up between both players.
 In the picture this is the right hand column.
 The same is then built up on the left side by the second player.
 There must be space between the two auxiliary columns for the eight aces, which will be placed there during the game (in the picture the two middle columns).